Losing candidates through the hiring process? Here’s what to do

 Weereratne and Peters say there are five main reasons why people may pull out of the process of competing for a role.

-2. The salary for other opportunities is more competitive With job ads up 15% in May 2022 compared to May 2021 and applications per job ad down 4% month-on-month, salary is an important factor in attracting and retaining talent.
+The salary for other opportunities is more competitive According to SEEK research, 37% of people planning to change jobs in the next six months say it’s because they’re not being paid enough, proving how important salary is in attracting and retaining top talent.
 “Do research to ascertain if your role is being pitched at the right level in the current market,” Weereratne advises.
 “Be transparent with candidates about what the role is paying and have salary conversations up front.”
 But remember, money isn’t everything.
 Even if you don’t have much room to move on salary, you may be able to offer other enticing work perks or benefits.

-3. The organisation doesn’t offer additional benefits More and more candidates are interested in knowing about the broader benefits an organisation can offer.
+The organisation doesn’t offer additional benefits More and more candidates are interested in knowing about the broader benefits an organisation can offer.
 Flexibility around work hours and location are two highly valued perks.
 Supplementary compensation may also include gym memberships or health insurance, while initiatives such as parental leave and volunteer days can also help to attract and retain candidates.
+SEEK’s Money Matters report shows that Kiwi workers value time-based benefits highly such as increased annual leave (43%), reduced working hours (29%) and more flexible working arrangements (29%).
+Offering a mix of benefits can make a role more appealing and help organisations stand out to top talent.

-The current candidate-short market means it’s more important than ever to know why candidates drop out of the recruitment process.
+Never underestimate how important it is to know why candidates drop out of the recruitment process.
 Understanding the importance of clear communication, efficient processes and competitive offerings means you can respond to this proactively and reduce the chances of it happening to your business.